-- Consistent with the Health and Human Services Agency's "No Wrong Door" policy (BHIN 22-011), clients may access mental health services through multiple points of entry.
-Clients may call the Access and Crisis Line (ACL), call or walk into an organizational provider's program directly, or walk into a County-operated program. - Medi-Cal Managed Care Health Plan Responsibilities for Non-Specialty Mental Health Services, and the Medi-Cal Provider Manual: Non-Specialty Mental Health Services: Psychiatric and Psychological Services, MCPs are required to provide or arrange for the provision of the following non-specialty mental health services (NSMHS): - Mental health evaluation and treatment, including individual, group and family psychotherapy. - Psychological and neuropsychological testing, when clinically indicated to evaluate a mental health condition. - Outpatient services for purposes of monitoring drug therapy. - Psychiatric consultation. - Outpatient laboratory, drugs, supplies, and supplements. - The county BHP shall provide or arrange for clinically appropriate, covered SMHS to include prevention, screening, assessment, treatment services.
-These services are covered and reimbursable even when: - Services were provided prior to determining a diagnosis, during the assessment, or prior to determination of whether NSMHS or SMHS access criteria are met. - The prevention, screening, assessment, treatment, or recovery service was not included in an individual treatment plan. - The member has a co-occurring mental health condition and substance use disorder; or - NSMHS and SMHS services are provided concurrently if those services are coordinated and not duplicated.
+Consistent with the Health and Human Services Agency's "No Wrong Door" policy (BHIN 22-011), clients may access mental health services through multiple points of entry.
+Clients may call the Access and Crisis Line (ACL), call or walk into an organizational provider's program directly, or walk into a County-operated program.

+Medi-Cal Managed Care Health Plan Responsibilities for Non-Specialty Mental Health Services, and the Medi-Cal Provider Manual: Non-Specialty Mental Health Services: Psychiatric and Psychological Services, MCPs are required to provide or arrange for the provision of the following non-specialty mental health services (NSMHS):

+- Mental health evaluation and treatment, including individual, group and family psychotherapy. - Psychological and neuropsychological testing, when clinically indicated to evaluate a mental health condition. - Outpatient services for purposes of monitoring drug therapy. - Psychiatric consultation. - Outpatient laboratory, drugs, supplies, and supplements.

+The county MHP shall provide or arrange for clinically appropriate, covered SMHS to include prevention, screening, assessment, treatment services.
+These services are covered and reimbursable even when:

+- 1. Services were provided prior to determining a diagnosis, during the assessment, or prior to determination of whether NSMHS or SMHS access criteria are met. - 2.
+The prevention, screening, assessment, treatment, or recovery service was not included in an individual treatment plan. - 3.
+The beneficiary has a co-occurring mental health condition and substance use disorder; or - 4.
+NSMHS and SMHS services are provided concurrently if those services are coordinated and not duplicated.
-Screening for Access to Specialty Mental Health Services

-• All referrals shall be screened by a clinician for access criteria for specialty mental health services and appropriate level of care.
-Screening will facilitate timely and appropriate services which are family centered and support maximizing capacity at the Organizational Provider level.
-Direct referrals from the Access and Crisis Line (ACL) do not require program screening as screening was completed by the ACL, and therefore an assessment appointment shall be offered.
-See Screening Tools information in this section for more information.

-- In addition to the use of natural community resources, the Outpatient Level of Care consists of: - Primary Care Physician through Medical Home and Health Plans - Fee For Service (FFS) Network via Access and Crisis Line (ACL) - Organizational Provider - Children/Youth who present with safety risk factors may require a 911 contact and/or an evaluation at the Emergency Screening Unit (ESU) to determine need for crisis stabilization or inpatient psychiatric care.